about setac uk

 To: SETAC UK Members

-UK SETAC NEWS AND MEETINGS:
+UK SETAC NEWS:

 Thank-you for your continued membership of SETAC and welcome to those of you who have just joined the Society.
 We are writing to update you on upcoming SETAC-UK activities.